2023 NFL Week 7 odds, predictions, best bets by Chris 'The Bear' Fallica

 While the Lions are the toast of the town, and Jared Goff is having the best season of his career, injuries continue to mount for Detroit.
 The Lions have the look of a "dog with fleas" this week against Baltimore, which is returning from an ugly win over Tennessee in London.

 That said, the Ravens should probably be 6-0, and while it usually isn't easy, they are always in the game with a chance.
-The loss of running back David Montgomery could be big for the Lions, so I'll take the short home favorite.
+The loss of running back David Montgomery could be big for the Lions, so I'll take the short home favorite in this one.

 PICK: Ravens (-3) to win by more than 3 points